Term Adjunct, Global Development Studies

 Global Development Studies

-20th century global history; identity and locality; settler-colonialism; decolonization; transnational social movements; Indigenous politics; race; migration; Canada; Global South/Canada
+Histories of global development and protest; postcolonial theory; settler-colonialism; race; decolonization; postcolonial theory; transnational social movements; Indigenous politics; Canada; Global South/Canada

 My work investigates the relationships forged or imagined between local anti-colonial movements and broader global trends and counterparts.
 I am most interested in thinking about the ways people have theorized and practiced new relationships to culture, identity, development and political economy in the late twentieth century.
 I am currently working on three projects that explore such themes.
 Canada’s Other Red Scare investigates the “Red Power” movements of the 1960s and 1970s and their relationship to other anti-colonial formations globally.
 My newest project, An Act of Assistance, looks at the place of displaced Indigenous peoples and Indigenous refugees within international development frameworks and newly emerging global Indigenous theory.
 My third project is a co-written and edited introductory textbook with Karen Dubinsky (Queen’s) and Sean Mills (University of Toronto) which situates Canada and Canadians within the cultural, political, economic and social histories of the “Third World.”

 DEVS 100: Canada and the “Third World”

 DEVSC 212: NGOS and Global Civil Society

 DEVS 493/803: Canada and Decolonization

 HIST 122: The Making of the Modern World

 Rutherford, Scott. ““We have bigotry alright, but no Alabamas”: Aboriginal protest and colonial denial in Canada,” Critical Sociology (under review for special issue on post-racism in the Americas)